-- Individuals with a serious mental illness who are being discharged from State-operated Psychiatric Centers (PC's) or State-operated residential programs, - Individuals with a serious mental illness who are being discharged from an Article 28 hospital or Article 31 hospital and in need of Apartment Treatment housing or for whom housing would assist in a diversion from a State PC, - Individuals with a serious mental illness residing in New York State who have a serious mental illness and are high users of Medicaid Services and referred by Health Homes. - Individuals with a serious mental illness experiencing street homelessness and those in temporary shelter settings, - Individuals with a serious mental illness who are current residents of an OMH licensed Community Residence or Community Residence Single Room Occupancy (CR-SRO) operated by a voluntary provider agency, prioritizing individuals who have a Length of Stay (LOS) greater than two (2) years, OR - Individuals, 18 years or older, with a serious mental illness who are being discharged from a Residential Treatment Facility.
+- Individuals with a serious mental illness who are being discharged from State-operated Psychiatric Centers (PC's) or State-operated residential programs, - Individuals with a serious mental illness who are being discharged from an Article 28 hospital or Article 31 hospital and in need of Apartment Treatment housing or for whom housing would assist in a diversion from a State PC, - Individuals with a serious mental illness residing in New York State who have a serious mental illness and are high users of Medicaid Services and referred by Health Homes, - Individuals with a serious mental illness experiencing street homelessness and those in temporary shelter settings, - Individuals with a serious mental illness who are current residents of an OMH licensed Community Residence or Community Residence Single Room Occupancy (CR-SRO) operated by a voluntary provider agency, prioritizing individuals who have a Length of Stay (LOS) greater than two (2) years, OR - Individuals, 18 years or older, with a serious mental illness who are being discharged from a Residential Treatment Facility.

-It is the expectation that at least 50% of referrals should come from state psychiatric centers, where appropriate referrals exist.
+It is the expectation that awardees will work with state psychiatric centers to accept and prioritize all appropriate referrals.
 This expectation may be met either through direct referral, or through backfill where a community residence or CR-SRO opening is created for the psychiatric center referral.